How to install PostgreSQL

-How to install PostgreSQL on macOS: 2 simple ways
+on macOS: 2 simple ways

 Without a doubt, Windows is the key platform for the majority of database development and management solutions, and those related to PostgreSQL are no exception here.
-But we should never forget about the second most popular operating system— that's macOS, of course—and this is where we'd like to show you how to install PostgreSQL on a Mac, create databases, and start managing them using a specialized IDE called dbForge Studio for PostgreSQL.
+But we should never forget about macOS, the second most popular operating system.

-How to download and install PostgreSQL - a step-by-step guide
+How to download and install PostgreSQL –

 There are two ways to install PostgreSQL on your Mac.
 The first one is just your usual way of installing a program, when you download an installer file, open it, and follow the wizard's instructions.
-The second way is to install PostgreSQL on your Mac via Homebrew, a specialized package manager.
+The second way is installing PostgreSQL on your Mac via Homebrew, a specialized package manager.
 The guide below will thoroughly cover both of these ways.

 Download the PostgreSQL installer and install it on macOS